-It is important to note that since the report to the Board on the focus groups, the MUSD has engaged in multiple efforts addressing racial equity, and climate and inclusion for African American students.
+engaged in a number of efforts addressing racial equity, and climate and inclusion for African American students.
 Following the focus groups in Fall 2019, the Assistant Superintendent for Educational Services and other district leaders conducted classroom observations throughout the district to validate the quality of instruction.
 The superintendent wrote an article on racial equity for the MUSD We Believe newspaper in Spring 2020, held meetings with African American students, and sent a cadre of students to the African American Student Leadership Conference hosted by the Fresno County Office of Education.
 The district reactivated the Black Student Union in the high schools, created the Office of School Culture and Climate, and the MUSD Anti-Racism Collaborative of staff, teachers, administrators, parents, students, and community members.
 In Fall 2020, the district engaged in professional development focused on the film 13th, conducted listening sessions between district and school leaders with students, adopted a Student Bill of Rights, and administered a Panorama Education school survey to students and staff.
 All of these efforts focused on climate and culture issues, establishing a positive relationship between the African American students, their community, and the district.

-However, the issues of academic rigor and cultural relevance of what students are being taught, highlighted in the first two reports from WestEd and in the instructional quality validation visits, also needed attention as they had not yet been addressed.
-And in recognition of the earlier finding that all students in MUSD were negatively impacted by the racial conflict and inequities in the district, WestEd and MUSD agreed the review would address cultural relevance for African American, Latinx, and Native American students.
+However, the issues of academic rigor and cultural relevance of what students are being taught, highlighted in the first two reports from WestEd and in the instructional quality validation visits, also needed attention.
+These issues of academic rigor and cultural relevance had not yet been addressed.
+And in recognition of the earlier finding that all students in MUSD were negatively impacted by the racial conflict and inequities in the district, WestEd and MUSD agreed the review would address cultural relevance for African American, Latinx, and Native American2 students.
 Schools were closed for most of the 2020-2021 school year due to the COVID-19 pandemic, and classroom observations of instruction were not feasible.
 In order to determine the rigor and cultural relevance, the MUSD administration and WestEd agreed to review lesson plans and student work.
 The collaboration with WestEd continued in Fall 2020 with an agreement that WestEd would conduct the review.
 This report, focused on rigor and relevance, is the third report of WestEd to the district.

-$^2$ WestEd discussed the nomenclature for this student population with MUSD administrators, who indicated a preference for the term American Indian.
+2 WestEd discussed the nomenclature for this student population with MUSD administrators, who indicated a preference for the term American Indian.